vizuly/viz/README.md

     `myViz.on('eventname', myCallBackFunction)`

-    *`initalize`* - Called at end of component instantiation after all public accessors, styles, events, and DOM scaffold elements have been created.
+    *`initalized`* - Called at end of component instantiation after all public accessors, styles, events, and DOM scaffold elements have been created.

-    *`measure`* - Called at end of measure function (which is called for each update.)
+    *`measured`* - Called at end of measure function (which is called for each update.)
 This is a good place to override properties you may need to immediately prior to rendering.

-    *`update`* - Called at end of update (render) function prior to any styles being applied.
+    *`updated`* - Called at end of update (render) function prior to any styles being applied.

     *`styled`* - Called at end of styles being applied to rendered DOM elements.